History of Palm Springs

 © History Oasis

-Palm Springs' rapid growth in the 20th century came at a steep cost to the local environment.
+Palm Springs’ modern and rapid growth came at a cost to the local environment.

 IN THE 1950S, THE CITY OFFICIALLY BANNED LGBTQ INDIVIDUALS AS PART OF A "MORAL CRACKDOWN"